JoshuaMKW/JoshuaMKW/README.md

 # About Me

 I'm a self taught programmer, and occasional reverse engineer!
-I am interested in practical application development and making games as a job and hobby, and I'm also a critical thinker and problem solver to the core.
+I am interested in practical application development and making games as a job and hobby.
+I am also a critical thinker and problem solver to the core.

 Python is my favorite programming language, and I also find low level programming to be pretty awesome.